peteritu/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly, "This script displays displays the current directory's contents in long format with user and group IDs displayed numerically, including hidden files."
 6-firstdirectory, "This script creates a directory named 'my_first_directory'."
 7-movethatfile, "This script moves the file betty from /tmp/ to /tmp/my_first_directory."
+8-firstdelete, "This script deletes the file betty from /tmp/my_first_directory."